Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * Components communicate securely with TLS.
 This prevents unauthorized modification of data in transit.
 * High availability and fault tolerance is achieved by distributing Prometheus data across multiple instances and using object storage for long-term storage.
 Because of redundancy in multiple components, if one part of the system fails, the user can still perform certain actions.
 * Thanos uses Prometheus built in authentication and authorization mechanisms.
 Users can leverage Prometheus to implement customizable authentication and authroization methods to meet their security needs.
+* Thanos uses Prometheus Role Based Action control system.
+This means that access to certain functionalities can be prevented based on a user's role and permission.

 Security Relevant: